 Working for the federal government may be a great choice for your next career move.
 The federal government provides a broad variety of career opportunities across a number of fields.
 Federal jobs also offer portability.
 You'll have an opportunity to work for an employer who may understand your needs as a military spouse.
 You may even qualify for hiring preference for some vacancies.

 Where to search

 You can search online for federal openings by visiting USAJOBS.
 The homepage will allow you to run a basic search.
-However, if you ultimately want to apply for positions, you will need to create an create an account.
+However, if you ultimately want to apply for positions, you will need to create an account.
 Setting up your own account allows you to:

 - Save your favorite jobs and searches.